Marci599/neoarc.github.io/_wiki/sfmb_how_to_use_sprite_editor.md

 # How to download and use the MM SpriteEditor.

 ## What is SpriteEditor
 Some people think that the MM SpriteEditor is a sprite creator program, like Aseprite, but that’s not the case.
 The purpose of the MM SpriteEditor is to configure compatible spritesheets (e.g., Item.png) and sprites (e.g., LayerOverworld.png).
-These configurations are saved into a .sprite file with the same name as the sprite sheet (e.g., Item.sprite).
+These configurations are saved into a .sprite file with the same name as the spritesheet (e.g., Item.sprite).
 But what does “configure” actually mean, you may ask.

 - <img width="500" alt="image" src="https://github.com/user-attachments/assets/328752f2-dab0-4576-9c4a-fa539688960d" />
 - <img width="500" alt="image" src="https://github.com/user-attachments/assets/0ca6aaef-a367-4a72-8ac8-dadc3c12e691" />

-A sprite sheet consists of multiple sprites.
+A spritesheet consists of multiple sprites.
 These sprites can appear in different positions on the sheet, with different sizes.
 The main goal of the sprite editor is to set these up.

 In addition, here you can also configure things like:
 - How much the subject should be offset on the X and Y axis compared to its original origin.